fesacor/python-courses/lynda-advanced-python/README.md

 For simple variable substitution this is easier to use and more readable.

-Templates could be supplied from a source that I can't controll or I don't fully trust.
+Templates could be supplied from a source that I can't control or I don't fully trust.

 ### Built-in fnctions